-Thus, the Company's risk management approach is centred on ensuring the inherent risk which the Company faces in the course of its business is appropriately managed to ensure the stratego objectives are achieved,
+Thus, the Company's risk management approach is centred on ensuring the inherent risk which the Company faces in the course of its business is appropriately managed to ensure the strategic objectives are achieved.

-A direct linkage from strategic to operational levels is established through a cascading of the principles of the hierarchy down to the immediate sub level.
+A direct linkage from strategic to operational levels is established through a cascading of the principles of the hierarchy down to the immediate sub-level.
 This approach also ensures that risk management is appropriately included in the Company's decision-making processes.

-The following level hierarchy summarises this approach:
+The following level hierarch summarises this approach:

-1 Company Strategy Sets Strategic Objectives 2 link Strategy & RAS Appetite & laierance limits for risk a which threaten strategic objectives, as detailed in Kewil 1 411.4 FLACR & ORSA Assessment of Own Risks based or Risk Management Process 1 Specific Risk.
-Policies Controls developed to adhere to tolerance limits detailed in tevel 2 embedded in operational policies 2 Capital Capital management based on assessment of risks in Level 1 4 Misk Hegister Controls developed under Level 3 used to make the risk on a residual basis.
+1 Сотврыку Эфексач Sors Strategic Objectives I Risk Strategy K RAS Appetite & tolerance limits for risk a witch threaten stategic objectives as detailed in Level I. 1 FI,AO(I) A; Ort\$A Assessment of Own Risks Susseri on Risk Minnagement Process a Specific Risk Policies Controls Hearity ed to advere to toloration Replie d'obsides in Level 2 embédded in operational policies 2 Capital Osylial mensgeneant based on assessment of siska (ii Javel ± 4 Rtsk Register Cuckrain derefoped under Level 9 used to evaluate the risk on a residual to PS.

-B3.2 Risk Profile
+B3.3 Risk Profile

 The risk profile of IDA is included in the latest ORSA report.
 The Company's risk profile is formally reviewed at least annually as part of the Company's ORSA exercise.
-The Risk Management Function monitors the Company's risk profile and the corresponding risk management arrangements in place on an annual basis and report to the Board on any observed material changes.
+The Risk Management Function monitors the Company's risk profile and the corresponding risk management arrangements in place on an annual basis and report to the Boardon any observed material changes.

-B3.3 Risk Function
+B3.4 Risk Function